 To me, furniture needs to work, first and foremost.
 Its no good having a table the you can’t get your legs under, or a sofa that forces you to sit rigid.
 However, what really makes one piece stand out from another is its uniqueness, its individuality.
 Something that stops you in your tracks and makes you look again…and whisper to yourself, “wow, I love that!”
 Which doesn’t mean it has to be complex, even the simplest objects can be arresting.

 Should furniture follow trends, or should people choose a style and stick with it?

 My denim pieces are inspired by just that!
 Everywhere you look people are wearing jeans.
 They are worn to work, to play even out to the opera!
 Why not a denim sofa too?
+Or footstool?
 I would be letting all of my fellow designers down if I said people should stick to one style.
 Why not change with the trends if the mood and the purse allows?